Homemade Dishwasher Detergent

 then mix together well.

-You can stop here or you can add essential oils, approximately 10 drops, of any scent you prefer.
+If you aren't adding an essential oil you can stop here or you can the oils, approximately 10 drops, of any scent you prefer.
 I used lemon because I like the aroma of lemons in the kitchen.

-If you do add essential oil, stir one more time to mix everything well and then place in a storage container with a lid and measure out enough detergent to fill your dishwasher dispenser.
-I use a measuring spoon to add the detergent and that's it!
+Adding an essential oil isn't necessary but if you decide to add one, stir one more time to mix everything well and then place in a storage container with a lid and measure out enough detergent to fill your dishwasher dispenser.
+Measure out one heaping tablespoon to each load and that's it.
 Wash as usual.

-Here are my dishes after being washed with the Homemade Dishwasher Detergent recipe above.
+Above are my dishes after being washed with the Homemade Dishwasher Detergent recipe above.
 Aren't they sparkly?
-And, no residue on the interior dishwasher body itself.
-I love that!

-Now, here is why I started with Borax.
-I've used Borax for years in the laundry room to help clean all of my family's laundry; it's a great laundry detergent booster and can be used for everything from delicates to jeans.
+Here is why I started with Borax.
+I've used it for years in the laundry room to help clean all of my family's laundry; it's a great laundry detergent booster and can be used for everything from delicates to jeans.
 It's all natural, another huge plus, AND I use it in my kitchen to help clean my sink, microwave, countertops, stainless steel, silverware, and more and now you know how to use it in your dishwasher.
-It's versatile which makes it a smart choice in my opinion and you can check out more uses on the Borax Usages Page.
+It's versatile which makes it a smart choice in my opinion.

-I found Borax in the laundry aisle/additive section at my local Walmart but you also find it on Amazon.
+Borax can be foundin the laundry aisle/additive section at many stores but you can also find it on Amazon.